 Stages for handover procedure

-In SDFNs, handover refers to the ability of transferring an ongoing call or data session from one radio access technology to another, without any interruption, to the ongoing services.
+In SDRNs, handover refers to the ability of transferring an ongoing call or data session from one radio access technology to another, without any interruption, to the ongoing services.
 Radio resource allocation for Handover procedure comprises four stages as shown in Figure 4.

 In the first stage, the MN may query the Information Server to discover candidate networks and their handover policies by starting handover initiation.
 This handover initiation enables the MN to determine whether or not there is a candidate target network available for handover.
 It consists of a set of steps of collection of information about neighboring networks, and exchange of information about QoS offered by these networks.